 (From Allan H. Treman State Marine Park)

-A 2-hour narrated tour takes you six miles up and back on the 39 mile long Cayuga Lake.
-You’re asked to imagine that it’s the late 1800’s, and this is just one of the 17 passenger ferries plying the water, transporting summer residents to their cottages along the shoreline.
+A 2-hour narrated Discover Cayuga Lake Boat Eco Cruise on MV Teal takes you six miles up and back on the 39-mile-long Cayuga Lake.
+You’re asked to imagine that it’s the late 1800s, and this is just one of the 17 passenger ferries plying the water, transporting summer residents to their cottages along the shoreline.

-Back then,horse and buggies trudged the dirt roads that ringed the Lake.
+Back then, horses and buggies trudged the dirt roads that ringed the Lake.
 But steamships were the most efficient and comfortable way to get around.

 Cargill Corp. and Conservation